understructure/AWSBigDataSpecialtyExamPrep/Domain_3_-_Processing/EMR_Hive.md

     * Read and write data to/from EMRFS or HDFS in any format

-* There’s a JSON SerDe
+* There’s a JSON SerDe at s3://elasticmapreduce/samples/hive-ads/libs/jsonserde.jar

-* To read log files, a RegEx SerDe is used
+* To read log files, a RegEx SerDe is used [see this page for an example](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs-prepare-data-and-script.html)

 * SerDe not necessarily on the exam